Does thermal leptogenesis in a canonical seesaw rely on initial memory?: Conclusions

+We find that incorporating projection effects into the density-matrix treatment significantly enlarges the viable parameter space, extending it into the sensitivity range of neutrinoless double beta decay experiments.
+As a result, these experiments can probe a substantial portion of the parameter space relevant for both the seesaw mechanism and leptogenesis, thereby providing meaningful and complementary constraints on the underlying neutrino mass–generation scale and the dynamics responsible for the baryon asymmetry of the Universe.

-\acknowledgements P.K.P. would like to acknowledge the Ministry of Education, Government of India, for providing financial support for his research via the Prime Minister’s Research Fellowship (PMRF) scheme.
-The works of N.S. is supported by the Department of Atomic Energy - Board of Research in Nuclear Sciences, Government of India (Ref.
-Number: 58/14/15/2021-BRNS/37220).\\
+\acknowledgments P.K.P. would like to acknowledge the Ministry of Education, Government of India, for providing financial support for his research via the Prime Minister’s Research Fellowship (PMRF) scheme.
+The work of N.S. is supported by the Department of Atomic Energy - Board of Research in Nuclear Sciences, Government of India (Ref.
+Number: 58/14/15/2021-BRNS/37220).
+We thank the anonymous Referee(s) of Physical Review D for their constructive comments, which improved the manuscript.